asyapluggedin/asyaplugged.in/content/know/drafts/2024-01-31-january-gains.md

 +++

 While it may be a little on-the-nose to start a personal accountability blog series in a January, it just so happened that I got extraordinarily motivated this recent December 2023 by my little brother.

++ 3.3 lbs muscle
+- 7.5 lbs fat

+- left smith machine in the past
+- went from DB bench press to short bar
+- ate 60-90g protein / day
+- settled on a gym uniform that feels cute